signalpoint/DrupalGap/tools/README.md

-This directory is used by the makefile to generate the drupalgap.js file from the src directory.
-To get the tools needed to run the makefile, type this terminal command from your mobile app's root directory:
+This directory is used by the makefile_full to generate the drupalgap.js file from the src directory.
+To get the tools needed to run that makefile, type this terminal command from your mobile app's root directory:

 `sudo make -B tools`